My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 - Midway stops: Wadi Bani Khalid

-Wake up for sunrise at the peaceful town of Sur
+Wake up for sunrise in the peaceful town of Sur

 Sur is an atmospheric small port town on the East Coast of Oman.
 Once an important trade hub, and fishing harbor, Sur is home to Oman’s only surviving dhow boats factory.